FOOD PAGE - NEW CHOICES

 1 0 2 4 7 0 140 60 180 0 1 2 1oz

-Hamburgers, hot dogs and lunch meats --- our diet doesn't get any more American than these.
+Hamburgers, hot dogs and lunch meats --- our diet does not get any more American than these.
 Unfortunately, they are typically loaded with artery clogging fats.
-You can use ground turkey (watch the fat content) for a hamburger, but if you purchase 95% (or better) lean beef, you are likely doing just as well.
-I've also found a good vegetarian alternative in the "Grillers Prime" Morning Star burger.
+You can use ground turkey (watch the fat content) for a hamburger, but if you purchase 95% (or better) lean beef, you are likely doing just as well, and I like the beef better for a burger.
+I do, however, use ground turkey for virtually everything that I put a sauce on (Sloppy Joes, chili, spaghetti, taco salad, etc).
+I have found one good vegetarian alternative in the "Grillers Prime" Morning Star burger.
 It and their mushroom burger are the only vegetarian ones I truly enjoy.

 As far as lunch meats go, I look for 97% fat free ham and, though costly, all natural Lifestyle smoked turkey is not only low in fat, but free of nitrates as well.
 I was not a big eater of bologna and salami previously, so I have not bothered seeking out an alternative for them.